I’m not gonna lie… flying with a toddler isn’t exactly a walk in the park, most of the time.

 A couple of days later, we discovered two new molars in her gums.
 So be kind — you never know what your toddler is going through that they can’t vocalise.

-Toddler Flight Tip #15: iPads/Other Devices As Last Resort
+#15: iPads/Other Devices As Last Resort

-When all else fails, we do offer the iPad.
+While we try to minimise screen time, when all else fails, we do offer the iPad.
 Especially on long flights, when you need an assortment in your toolbox.

 We have a range of puzzle, counting and alphabet apps, as well as a few of her favourite movies and games.